Deciding to go back to school after taking time off to build a career or spend time with your family can be daunting.

 Jeanette Rankin was the first woman elected to the United States Congress.
 Upon her death, she left a portion of her estate to create a scholarship for women returning to school.

 The Jeanette Rankin Women’s Scholarship Fund is for low-income women over the age of 35 who want to get their associate’s or bachelor’s degrees.
+To be eligible for a scholarship, you must be a U.S. citizen or permanent resident.
 Awardees are selected based on their goals, their plan forward, and how they plan to give back to the community.

 3. Patsy Takemoto Mink Education Award